-This divide is expected to further widen over the next two years, with time spent on mobile devices forecast to hit just under four hours (3 hours and 54 minutes) by 2021, compared to 3 hours and 22 minutes of television time.
+This divide widened in the following years, with time spent on mobile devices estimated at just under four hours (3 hours and 54 minutes) in 2021, compared to 3 hours and 22 minutes of television time.

 Zooming in on that statistic a little on smartphones, we see that US adults engage with their smartphones for an average of 2 hours and 55 minutes on a daily basis in 2019 – nine minutes more than the previous year (eMarketer, 2019).

 This next mobile statistic will show you how mobile devices influence consumers’ product research process.
 As the world gets increasingly digital, information has become widely and easily accessible online and consumer habits are also adapting accordingly.

 The latest mobile usage statistics show that nearly seven out of ten internet users in the US say they would look for customer reviews on their phones while in-store before approaching an employee (eMarketer, 2019).

 And researching product reviews isn’t the only thing mobile users are doing in-store.
 58 percent of them are also looking for other products similar to the ones they’re thinking about purchasing, and 55 percent are looking up product specifications.

 Such mobile usage statistics highlight the importance of providing consumers with a positive mobile experience, and retailers certainly are aware: half of them have already included it among their most important customer engagement strategies.